arneeide/EconMult/README.md

 Both are EconMult and PopulationGrowth are Mathematica packages and should be loaded within Mathematica by

 ## Installation
-Load the Econmult` package embedded in the file "Chess.wl" into a Mathematica notebook.
+Load the Econmult` package into a Mathematica notebook:

  Needs["Econmult`"]